 In October 2007 he was appointed by Canada’s Minister of the Environment to the National Round Table on the Environment and the Economy, the primary advisory body to the federal government on environmental and natural resources policy.
 Robert’s professional experience and expertise led to becoming known as “the right-wing environmentalist.”

 In February 2008, Sopuck was awarded the Outdoor Heritage Award from the Manitoba Wildlife Federation.
 The award thanked him “For protecting and enhancing our hunting heritage and passing on these traditions in good health to future generations.”
 In June 2014, Robert was honoured to receive the Canadian Wildlife Federation’s Past Presidents’ Award, which honours elected legislators for their contributions to the conservation of wildlife in Canada.

-In all of these activities he has earned a solid reputation as a respected advocate for Manitoba’s rural communities.
-He has a very strong knowledge about the workings of government and industry, having held senior positions in both.
-Robert and his wife, Caroline, live on their 480 acres of land in the Sandy Lake area.
-They have two children and three grandchildren.
+In all of these activities he has earned a reputation as a respected advocate for Manitoba’s rural communities.
+He has formidable knowledge about the workings of government and industry, having held senior positions in both.
+Robert and his wife, Caroline, live on their 480 acres of land in the Sandy Lake area, 320 of which are permanently protected via a conservation agreement with the Nature Conservancy of Canada.
+Robert is and avid fisherman and hunter and has written a few of his stories into a book titled A Life Outdoors: Essays on Hunting, Gathering and Country Living in the 21st Century.
+Robert and Caroline have two children and three grandchildren.